 Surviving climate chaos

-While our supermarket shelves remain fully stocked with fresh fruit and crusty bread we’ll probably continue to take food for granted.
+While we can easily pop out for fresh fruit and crusty bread we’ll probably continue to take food for granted.
 But a combination of population growth, resource scarcity and climate change have left our food supplies vulnerable.
-How can we all produce food in a way that can withstand these challenges?
+How can we produce food in a way that can withstand these challenges?

 If we’re going to survive, we need to become more resilient.

 Soil, the nonrenewable resource we rely on for all of our crops, is degrading at a rate of 24 billion tonnes a year due to the intensification of farming and use of fertilisers.
 “We have 20 years of harvest left based on current levels of soil degradation and fertility.
 Just 20 years,” explains Hamish Cunningham, Professor of Internet Computing at the University of Sheffield.

 Hamish has spent the last five years working with colleagues in the University of Sheffield Institute for Sustainable Food to develop a new approach to food security.
 But the focus for him isn’t sustainability.
 Instead, he frames his work in terms of resilience.

 The new approach is now being rolled out in a project called Resilient Campus, Resilient City (RC2).
 RC2 will see self-supporting mini-farms built in old shipping containers, first on campus and then across the city, to grow crops on a small scale in a controlled environment.
 The small size of the farm means it can be built into nooks and crannies in towns and cities across the UK without disruption to the surrounding environment.
 But what you might not expect is the abundance of fish in the farm…